-Key audit matter

-Credit loss allowances in respect of loans and advances to customers of Lombard Bank Malta p.l.c.
+Key audit matter How our audit addressed the Key audit matter Credit loss allowances in respect of loans and advances to customers of Lombard Bank Malta p.l.c.
+During our audit of the financial statements for the year ended 31 December 2020, we continued to focus

-Credit loss allowances in respect of loans and advances to customers represent management's best estimate of Expected Credit Losses (ECLs) within the loan portfolios at the balance sheet date.
+Credit loss allowances in respect of loans and advances to customers represent management's best estimate of Expected Credit Losses ('ECLs') within the loan portfolios at the balance sheet date.

 The development of the models designed to estimate ECLs on loans measured at amortised cost in accordance with the requirements of IFRS 9 requires a considerable level of judgement since the determination of ECLs is subject to a high degree of estimation uncertainty.
-The outbreak of the COVID-19 pandemic has exacerbated the level of uncertainty around the calculation of ECLs, giving rise to heightened subjectivity in the determination of model assumptions used to estimate key model risk parameters and hence necessitating a higher level of expert judgement.
+The outbreak of the COVID-19 pandemic has exacerbated the level of uncertainty around the calculation of ECLs, giving rise to heightened subjectivity in the determination of year ended 31 December 2020, we continued to focus on the key drivers of the estimation of ECL.
+Apart from assessing the continuing appropriateness of management assumptions, updates to key parameters and model enhancements, largely driven by the outbreak of the COVID-19 pandemic, were evaluated and tested.